While the prevalence of mental illness is similar between rural and urban residents, the services available can

 Topics with data applicable to rural mental health include:

 Mental illness in the past year

-Co-occurring mental illness with substance abuse disorder
+Co-occurring mental illness with substance use disorder

 Serious mental illness

-- Mental health treatment/counseling
+Mental health treatment/counseling

-Unmet mental health treatment
+Unmet mental health needs

-- Serious thoughts of suicide
+The incidence/prevalence of serious thoughts of suicide

 geographic characteristics are detailed by geographic region of the U.S. and county type.
 County type is divided

-- 1 million or more
+Large metro – population of 1 million or more

-- Urbanized, 20,000 or more in urbanized areas
+Urbanized – population of 20,000 – 49,999 in urbanized areas

 What are the workforce challenges in providing rural mental health services?

 preventing rural Americans from receiving care is the lack of mental health professionals providing mental

 What other challenges affect access and the provision of mental health services in rural areas?